 - Social Security numbers (Tex.
 Gov't Code § 552.147)

 City of Allen is not required to answer questions, create documents or records; create statistics or other analyses; perform legal research, or comply with a continuing request to supply information on a periodic basis.
 It is important to be as specific as possible when requesting public records.
 If the request is vague or City staff cannot determine what information would be responsive to the request as drafted, the City of Allen may ask you to clarify your request in order to determine specifically what records are responsive.
 Some responsive records may be exempt from disclosure as provided by law.
 If the City of Allen determines that some or all of the responsive documents are potentially confidential or privileged by law the City of Allen must write to the Attorney General of Texas requesting a determination as to whether or not these responsive documents may be released to the requestor.
 Should the City of Allen require a determination from the Attorney General, you will be notified and updated when the Attorney General makes its determination regarding the confidentiality of the responsive documents.

-Use the links below to find a variety of public records online.
-If you are unable to find records you are looking for online, please click the How to Submit A Request tab.
+Search our Online Records Portal or use the links below to find a variety of public records online.
+If you're unable to find a record, please use the Public Records Request portal.

 - Annual Budget